 For Sheritta Baker, of Jeffersonville, Ind., that was welcome news after learning she would need both kneesreplaced due to arthritis.

-"Called 'accelerated rehabilitation,' the goal is to help reduce pain so the patient can start physical therapy on the day of surgery," said Cyna Khalily, M.D., orthopaedic surgery.
+"Called 'accelerated rehabilitation,' the goal is to help reduce pain so the patient can start physical therapy on the day of surgery," said Cyna Khalily, M.D., orthopedic surgery.
 "Ours is a unique program that makes it possible for patients to go home the next day.
 We've experienced very good outcomes and it's very well-received."

 "With both of my surgeries, I was home the next day," Baker said.
 "The surgery is lessinvasive, so I didn't have much pain.
 And there's no comparison to healing in the comfort of my own home."